wontfixRP/wontfixDetection/README.md

    	b) In "2_Rawdata - RQ1 - RQ2/RQ1_and_RQ2_raw.csv" are reported the M_opening and M_closing labels assigned
       to each issue in the manual inspected sample, as well as the values of each collected metric.

-    c) "3_Data & Rowdata - RQ3" folder contains the detailed information about
+    c) "3_Data & Rawdata - RQ3" folder contains the detailed information about
-       - the training and test sets used to runk the Weka tools ("Test-set" "Training-set" folder under "3_Data & Rowdata - RQ3")
+       - the training and test sets used to runk the Weka tools ("Test-set" "Training-set" folder under "3_Data & Rawdata - RQ3")
-       - the results of the prediction (under "3_Data & Rowdata - RQ3/Results-prediction")
+       - the results of the prediction (under "3_Data & Rawdata - RQ3/Results-prediction")
        - "WEKA-stable-3-8" folder contains the actual "Weka version used for this research"